torentlikher-msft/MigrateLargeSemanticModels/README.md

    - Ensure you have appropriate administrator permissions and organizational approval.
    - Back up any critical semantic models and workspace configurations.
    - Consider hard-coding a single workspace id for testing purposes.

+  The author(s) and Microsoft are not responsible for any data loss, service disruption, or unintended changes resulting from the use of this code.
+Use at your own risk.

+  This project does not represent the views or recommendations of Microsoft.
+It is a community contribution shared for educational and utility purposes.